How can I access NHS bibliographic databases, journals and other resources?

 Other resources

 Access to eLearning for Healthcare is possible using your NHS Athens account - see separate FAQ.
 Access to the NHS Learning Hub is also possible using your NHS Athens account.
+This is under Further Resources in the Hub.
 This is a collection of learning materials from different sources, compiled by Health Education England.

 Access to BMJ Best Practice is possible using your NHS Athens account - see separate FAQ.